DefGuard/docs/community-features/wireguard/create-your-vpn-network.md

 ### Wireguard Gateway setup

-Wireguard Gateway is a client program which connects to defguard in order to setup your network and send all informations about your network and it's users.
+Wireguard Gateway is a client program which connects to defguard in order to setup your network and send all information about your network and it's users.
 You can think about it like waiter which delivers food(data eg. stats, configuration) between client(defguard server) and server(wireguard server) and takes orders from defguard server to setup your network.

 #### First run

-After creating your network on defguard you'll se modal pop-up as in picture above with docker run command to start your gateway server but there are other options to start your server.
+After creating your network on defguard you'll see modal pop-up as in picture above with docker run command to start your gateway server but there are other options to start your server.

 **Note** if you want to use above command make sure you have installed [docker](https://www.docker.com/) \